github/developer.github.com/content/changes/2014-04-22-gist-api-now-truncating-large-files.md

 To eliminate those timeouts, the API now limits the amount of content returned for each file.
 If a file is larger than one megabyte in size, the API response will include the first megabyte of content for that file.
 (Few Gists have files this large.
 As a result, most API clients won't notice any impact from this change.)

-When you need the full contents of the file, simply make a request to the URL specified in the `raw_url` attribute.

 ### New "truncated" attribute

 The JSON snippet below illustrates the attributes provided for each file in the Gist API response.
 In it, you'll notice a new **truncated** attribute included as part of the file metadata.
 This Boolean attribute indicates whether the `content` value is truncated for this request.